 Our business is substantially dependent on a limited number of FI partners.
 We require participation from our FI partners in the Cardlytics platform and access to their purchase data in order to offer our solutions to marketers and their agencies.
 We must have FI partners with a sufficient number of customers and levels of customer engagement to ensure that we have robust purchase data and marketing space to support a broad array of incentive programs for marketers.
 Our agreements with a substantial majority of our FI partners have terms of three to seven years but are generally terminable by the FI partner on 90 days or less prior notice.
 The agreements generally have auto-renewal provisions that allow for the agreements to extend past their originally contemplated end date, unless terminated earlier in accordance with the terms of the agreement.
-If an FI partner terminates its agreement with us, we would lose that FI partner as a source of purchase data and online banking customers.
+If an FI partner terminates its agreement with us, we would lose that FI as a source of purchase data and online banking customers.

-During the nine months ended September 30, 2022 and the nine months ended September 30, 2023, respectively, our top three FI partners combined to account for over 85% of the total Partner Share we paid to all partners, with the top FI partner representing over 50% and the second and third largest FI partners representing over 10% of Partner Share.
+During the three months ended March 31, 2022, our top two FI partners combined to account for over 75% of the total Partner Share we paid to all partners, with each representing over 20%.
+During the three months ended March 31, 2023, our top three FI partners combined to account for over 70% of the total Partner Share we paid to all partners, with the top two FI partners each representing over 20% and third largest FI partner representing over 10% of Partner Share.
 No other partner accounted for over 10% of Partner Share during these periods.